marybethbrauns/mathstats/README.md

 | 0.5 | 1.3570                    | -2551.5000  | 2552.8570|
 | 1.0 | 1.3818                    | Diverged    | —     |

+#### Enhanced Explanation of Figure 6

+**Figure 6: Effect of λ and Step Size on Numerical Stability** (stiffness_parameter_impact_numerical_stability_analysis.png) dramatically illustrates all four cases.
+The figure clearly shows the catastrophic instability for both λ = -50 cases, where the solutions rapidly diverge from the exact solution.

+The most striking visual feature of this figure is the nearly vertical blue line segments for the λ = -50, h = 0.5 case.
+These are not visualization errors but rather accurate representations of the enormous jumps in the solution values that occur when the stability condition is violated.
+Each step multiplies the previous value by approximately -24, creating these dramatic vertical segments as the solution alternates in sign while growing exponentially in magnitude.

+Similarly, the purple line (λ = -50, h = 0.1) also shows steep initial growth as the solution quickly diverges, though at a somewhat slower rate due to the smaller step size.
+The amplification factor in this case is |1 - 5| = 4, still well above the stability threshold of 1.

+The shaded red region in the figure marks where the divergence becomes too extreme to display on the scale of the plot, visually emphasizing the clear boundary between computational feasibility and failure.

+In contrast, both λ = -1 cases remain bounded throughout the domain, though with noticeable differences in accuracy.
+The h = 0.5 case (red line) shows significant deviation from the exact solution, while the h = 0.1 case (green line) follows it much more closely.

 #### Comprehensive Explanation of Stability Violation

 Contrary to the previous analysis, the solution with λ = -50 and h = 0.1 does not remain stable.
 As predicted by stability theory where |1 + hλ| = |1 - 5| = 4 > 1, the Euler method diverges rapidly.
 The solution alternates in sign with each step while growing exponentially in magnitude, precisely as the stability analysis predicts.